LauraLynch1997/dog-walking-website/README.md

 ### Content

 * The Contact Form's code was sourced from the Love Running project.
-* The Nav bar's code was sourced from the Love Running project.
 * All text content for the about us and services section was written by the developer.
 * The steps in the Deployment section of this README.md file was sourced from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME)